 All mammals can contract ringworm – including you!
 I see it most frequently in cats but I also commonly see it in rabbits, dogs, chinchillas and hedgehogs.
 You can read about the many kinds of animals it affects here.
 All animals, unless they are immunosuppressed, eventually become immune to ringworm and do not show further signs of the disease.
 This recovery often takes several months.
 Unfortunately, some of these pets remain silent carriers of the fungus with the ability to pass it on to other pets - or their owners.

 longhaired cats - often have multiple ringworm sites on their bodies.

-again, it is most common in puppies and immature dogs.
+or housed in large colonies.
+It is also common in shelter kittens.
+Many dogs only have a single lesion.
+Again, it is most common in puppies and immature dogs.
 Cats that recover

 What Are The Symptoms Of Ringworm ?